 The shell is an ordinary program that reads commands from the user and executes them, and is the primary user interface to traditional Unix-like systems.
 The fact that the shell is a user program, not part of the kernel, illustrates the power of the system call interface: there is nothing special about the shell.
-It also means that the shell is easy to replace, and modern Unix systems have a variety of shells to choose from, each with its own syntax and semantics.
+It also means that the shell is easy to replace; as a result, modern Unix systems have a variety of shells to choose from, each with its own user interface and scripting features.
 The xv6 shell is a simple implementation of the essence of the Unix Bourne shell.
-Its implementation can be found at line (7650).
+Its implementation can be found at line (7850).

-Code: Processes and memory
+Processes and memory

 An xv6 process consists of user-space memory (instructions, data, and stack) and per-process state private to the kernel.
 Xv6 provides time-sharing: it transparently switches the available CPUs among the set of processes waiting to execute.
 When a process is not executing, xv6 saves its CPU registers, restoring them when it next runs the process.
-Each process can be uniquely identified by a positive integer called its process identifier, or pid.
+The kernel associates a process identifier, or pid, with each process.